Sutherland baronets

 The Sutherland Baronetcy, of Dunstanburgh Castle in Embleton in the County of Northumberland, is a title in the Baronetage of the United Kingdom.
 It was created on 16 June 1921 for the businessman Arthur Sutherland.
 He was Chairman of the Sutherland Steamship Co Ltd and of the Newcastle Commercial Exchange, Lord Mayor of Newcastle upon Tyne in 1919 and President of the Chamber of Shipping of the United Kingdom.
-The third Baronet does not use his title.
+The third Baronet did not use his title.